DuncanRL/speedrun-mod/README.md

 - The eye practice places you at x=0, z=0 and also gives you 7 blaze rods and 14 ender pearls..
 - The stronghold practice places you inside the closest stronghold and also gives you 12 eyes of ender.
 - The end practice places you inside the end.
+### Bed (One Cycling) Practice
+This mode gives you an inventory full of beds, and lets you fight the dragon with beds in an endless loop.
+There are options to tweak the practice too: crystal, slab, and random angle settings.
+The hotbar is filled with 9 different hotbars to practice scrolling to place different beds, while the inventory is filled with white beds to practice using pick block rather than scrolling.
+Also in the inventory are some command blocks that can be clicked or thrown to activate, they toggle whatever setting they say they have, and reset just resets.
 ## A Note for Mod Developers
 This mod is not a real mod; this is just a datapack packaged into a mod.
 Since I don't know anything about real modding, feel free to make this into a real mod if you like.
 If you have any simple improvements that I can add such as removing the need for the fabric API or correcting something that I've done wrong, I would appreciate it if you can let me know.